sblauth/cashocs/demos/documented/optimal_control/demo_01_basics/config_doc.md

     inner_newton_rtol = 1e-11

 This parameter determines the relative tolerance for the Newton solver used to solve a nonlinear state system.
+Moreover, we have the following parameters for the Newton method

+    newton_damped = True

+which determines if a damping should be used (in case this is true) or not (otherwise).
+This defaults to True if nothing is given.
+The parameter

+    newton_verbose = False

+is used to make the Newton solver's output verbose.
+This is disabled by default.
+Finally, the parameter

+    newton_iter = 50

+controls how many iterations the Newton method is allowed to make before it terminates.
+This defaults to 50.

 Next, we have

     picard_iteration = false

 This is another boolean flag.
 This is used to determine, whether the state system shall be solved using a Picard iteration (true) or not (false).
 For a single state equation (i.e. one single state variable) both options are equivalent.
 Moreover, for an uncoupled system picard_iteration = true converges in a single Picard iteration so that it is also equivalent to picard_iteration = false.
 The difference is only active when considering a coupled system with multiple state variables